electron/update-electron-app/readme.md

 Before using this module, make sure your Electron app meets these criteria:

 - Your app runs on macOS or Windows
+- Your builds are [code signed]
+- **If** using `update.electronjs.org`
   - Your app has a public GitHub repository
   - Your builds are published to GitHub Releases
+- **If** using static file storage
-- Your builds are [code signed]
+  - Your builds are published to S3 or other similar static file host using a tool like `@electron-forge/publisher-s3`

 ## Installation